-Sunday River Valley Municipality Town/Settlement/ Name of Cemetery Landowner Status Coordinates Comments The site requires to be closed off and new cemetery to be established classification to sandy.
-The location is located within the residential units with proximity to SAPS, but this has not deterred the theft of the fence.
-Total approximate number of available burial sites: 50 With Estimated less than 1-year life span per current average burial rate
+Sunday River Valley Municipality

+Town/Settlement/ Name of Cemetery Landowner Status Coordinates Comments

+The site requires to be classification to sandy.
+The location is

+closed off and new located within the residential units with

+cemetery to be proximity to SAPS, but this has no

+established deterred the theft of the fence.

+Total approximate number of available

+burial sites: 50

+With Estimated less than 1-year life

+span per current average burial rate